Determine the largest open intervals of the domain over which eac... | Study Prep in Pearson+

 Domain of a Function

 The domain of a function is the set of all input values (usually x-values) for which the function is defined.
-Understanding the domain is essential to identify intervals where the function behaves in specific ways, such as being constant or increasing.
+Understanding the domain is essential to identify where the function exists and to analyze its behavior, such as intervals where it increases or decreases.

 Recommended video: